ulysseskan/moviescore/README.md

 ## Bugs and Limitations

+- JustWatch results are currently not being returned due to the site switching to JavaScript generated results (I have already fixed this locally by using Selenium.)
 - Searching for king kong 1933 does not return expected results
 - Cinemascore results brittle, their site doesn't seem to like queries longer than 1 word